16 Public Relations

 A GOOD EXAMPLE

-A couple of decades from now, when people debate the most culturally important music of the 2020s, maybe someone should mention the U.S. Consumer Product Safety Commission.
+A couple of decades from now, when people debate the most culturally important music of the 2020s, maybe someone could mention the U.S. Consumer Product Safety Commission.
 The commission dropped an album titled We’re Safety Now Haven’t We.
 Besides emphasizing safer habits for a teenage target audience, the album generated lots of positive publicity from media outlets such as NPR.

 Here’s a lyrical sample from the chorus of the opening song, which advocates wearing a helmet while riding a bike.